-- Dried bonito is the world’s hardest food in the Guiness Book of World Records.
+- Dried bonito is the world’s hardest food in the Guinness Book of World Records.
 The bonito fish is dried and shaved into paper thin slices for purchase.
 Although thin, the bonito still requires a lot of chewing.

 The Inner Market

 - The morning action is off limit to tourists.
 Only licensed buyers and a small number of pre-scheduled visitors, required to arrive as early as 2:00am, are permitted to attend the morning auctions.
 Each morning fishermen gather at the inner market to unload their daily catch and prepare for sale.

 - Guides are not allowed in the inner market.
 Outside of the market, visitors are handed a map by their guide to the inner market.
 But, a guide removed of his badge attending the market as a knowledgeable tourist is permitted.
 Photos and videos are also prohibited in the inner market.